profile curation and automated feeds by GRRL! updated: January 28, 2026

 FACTIOD:

-Mikayla's full bio:
+Mikayla's bio:

 Mikayla “KayKay” Nielsen is a three-time AMA NGPC Pro Women champion and rising star in Women’s Motocross who races with grit, heart, and the kind of toughness that comes from growing up riding two-strokes in the Southern California desert.